l11EG4/alx-low_level_programming/README.md

-0x06.
-C - More pointers, arrays and strings
+0x1C.
+C - Makefiles
+General
+What are make, Makefiles
-What are pointers and how to use them
+When, why and how to use Makefiles
-What are arrays and how to use them
+What are rules and how to set and use them
+What are explicit and implicit rules
+What are the most common / useful rules
-What are the differences between pointers and arrays How to use strings and how to manipulate them
+What are variables and how to set and use them
-Scope of variables